w3f/polkadot-wiki/docs/learn/learn-assets.md

 import RPC from "./../../components/RPC-Connection";

 Assets in the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} network can be represented on several chains.
-They can also take many forms, from a parachain's native token to on-chain representations of off-chain reserves.
+They can take many forms, from a parachain's native token to on-chain representations of off-chain reserves.
 This page focuses on the latter, namely assets that would be issued by a creator (e.g. rights to audited, off-chain reserves held by the creator, or art issued as an NFT).

 The
 {{ polkadot: [Statemint parachain](https://www.parity.io/blog/statemint-generic-assets-chain-proposing-a-common-good-parachain-to-polkadot-governance/) :polkadot }}